polymonster/pmfx-shader/readme.md

 ### C++ Header

 After compilation a header is output for each .pmfx file containing c struct declarations for the cbuffers, technique constant buffers and vertex inputs.
-It also containts defines for the shader permutation id / flags that you can and against.
+It also containts defines for the shader permutation id / flags that you can check and test against.

 ```c++
 namespace debug